 Lose Weight and Avoid Estrogen

-Aim to eat cruciferous vegetables like broccoli, cabbage, sprouts and cauliflower which contain a chemical called diindolylmethane, which helps to lower estrogen.
+Aim to eat cruciferous vegetables like broccoli, cabbage, sprouts and cauliflower which contain a chemical called diindolylmethane, which helps to lower estrogen (DIM can also be found in supplements such as Delta XT).
 Limit intake of drinks from plastic bottles or canned food which can leach xenoestrogens into the containers.
 Do not use any cosmetics which list parabens as an ingredient.
 Research shows these can act as xenoestrogens and interfere with testosterone production.
 Don't let your testicles get hot Testicles function best when they are a few degrees cooler than the rest of your body.
 Normally, this is not a problem but if you wear tight underwear, trousers or choose materials which prevent you from keeping your testicles cool then you may be impacting on your ability to produce testosterone naturally.

 Avoid hot baths and wear loose fitting clothing to prevent overheating.